alanuecker/markdown-wysiwyg-exploration/README.md

 yarn start
 ```

+## Learning

-## Problems I ran into with different WYSIWYG packages:
+### Problems I ran into with different WYSIWYG packages:

 1. `MDXEditor`: Nested editors are buggy when it comes to updates.
 Especially code blocks don't work well.
 2. `TipTap`: `ReactNodeViewRenderer` will create portals that are not probably nested.
 That means that context does not work.
 Also screws with component frameworks that all use Context.
 3. `Plate`: plugin system is quite cumbersome to setup and the data type names did not match with `Slate` which broke the transformer.

+### Biome

+I tried to give [Biome](https://biomejs.dev/) a chance since I like linters that also format the code but it just didn't feel quite right while using it.
+It was quite easy to setup but the VSCode integration stopped working after an update.
+I switched back to ESLint and Stylelint with the Prettier integration for formating.